 As you make plans to enjoy the serenity of the mountains, we know you may have questions about visiting Asheville during the Coronavirus pandemic.
 We're here to help answer these thoughtful frequently asked questions.
 The health of Asheville's visitors and community members is our top priority.
 Providing you with the most up-to-date, clear information is part of our commitment to you.
 We've also created the Stay Safe Pledge, a cooperative effort that unites visitors, businesses and accommodations to take important precautions to keep each other healthy.
 Learn more about the pledge and how to responsibly visit Asheville.
 We look forward to welcoming you when you're ready.

 While many shops, restaurants, breweries, lodging, and attractions - including Biltmore House, Gardens, and Grounds - are currently open in Asheville, individual businesses are weighing their responsibility to employee and customer health.
-Some businesses may remain closed or have altered operations and hours, so it is recommended you contact businesses prior to your arrival to be sure they are open and to learn if there are any changes to their hours or services.
+Some businesses have altered operations and hours, so it is recommended you contact businesses prior to your arrival to be sure they are open and to learn if there are any changes to their hours or services.

 The Governor of North Carolina has issued an order requiring masks be worn inside all public places.
 You must also wear a mask at outdoor public places where social distancing isn't possible.